 Section 401 water quality certifications allows us to review and condition projects, actions, and activities that can affect water quality in Washington.
 For example:

-- When a port seeks permission to dredge a channel or waterway, we outline where dredge spoils can go
+- When a port seeks permission to dredge a channel or waterway, we outline where dredge spoils can go.

-- We review projects with proposed wetland impacts to protect them during site development, and to determine when mitigation is necessary
+- We review projects with proposed wetland impacts to protect them during site development and to determine when mitigation is necessary.

-- When shoreline property owners propose new piers and other structures, we work with them to protect water quality and minimize environmental impacts
+- When shoreline property owners propose new piers and other structures, we work with them to protect water quality and minimize environmental impacts.

-When we issue a Section 401 water quality certification, it means that we have determined a project or action, as proposed, or as conditioned, will comply with state water quality requirements and protect aquatic resources.
+When we issue a Section 401 water quality certification, it means we have determined that a project or action, as proposed or as conditioned, will comply with state water quality requirements and protect aquatic resources.

 Certification for specific federal permits and licenses